whblondeau/json-declarative-tools/jsn-path/README.md

 `['student'](['first_name'] == 'Ann')[*]`   get the enture contents of every "student"
                                             record where the record's "first_name"
-                                            property has a value of "Angela"
+                                            property has a value of "Ann"

 `[0]`                                       get the first top-level element of a JSON
                                             array object